Dantoro/project_therapy/README.md

 ## Change Log

+* 2025-08-18: Changed emotionRegressor from a dual-transformer architecture to a single transformer, removing the 7 columns of Ekman categories and choosing to focus on the individual emotions themselves.
 * 2025-07-25: Major update for new STM/LTM/HAN conventions, batch processing, modular pipeline, dialogue superset definition, documentation formatting
 * 2025-07-16: STM/HAN logic rewrite, emotion tracking clarification
 * 2025-06: (Legacy) Multiple architecture revisions, pre-transformer pipeline